Updated 9 December 2025

 7. Gnocchi

-Gnocchi, the ever-popular potato and flour dumplings, are a versatile base.
+Gnocchi, the ever-popular potato-and-flour dumplings, are a versatile base.
 Whether you prefer lighter creations with tomato sauce and melted mozzarella or indulgent recipes with truffles, gnocchi can please any palate.
 These deliciously dense yet fluffy morsels pair with a range of sauces, seasonings, and rich flavours.

 8. Fritto Misto